 Bitcoin takes a big stride away from fringes of finance

-CME Group’s announcement on Tuesday (October 31) that it intends to offer futures on Bitcoin this month sent the cryptocurrency surging past $6,400 for the first time; the group’s move has been viewed as bringing Bitcoin a step closer to acceptance within mainstream finance by placing it alongside the CME’s stable of futures on interest rates, stock indices, commodities and currencies.
+CME Group’s October 31 announcement to offer futures on Bitcoin this month sent the cryptocurrency surging past $6,400.
+The move brings Bitcoin closer to mainstream finance, placing it alongside CME’s futures on interest rates, indices, commodities and currencies.

-Futures are derivatives contracts that investors and companies typically use to speculate on prices or hedge risk against turns in the market.
+Futures are derivatives contracts that investors typically use to speculate on prices or hedge risk against turns in the market.
 Other major markets like stocks, bonds, commodities and currencies all have derivatives based on them.
-CME’s futures option would allow investors to hedge bets that the price of bitcoin will rise, something that is difficult at present.
+CME’s futures option would allow investors to hedge that Bitcoin’s price will rise, something that is difficult at present.

-CME Group, the world’s largest derivatives exchange, explained that the futures will be cash-settled and based on the CME CF Bitcoin Reference Rate, a Bitcoin price index it launched last year.
+The move is significant because CME Group is the world’s largest derivatives exchange.
+CME explained that the futures will be cash-settled and based on their CF Bitcoin Reference Rate.

 The news comes as a surprise because in September CME president Bryan Durkin told Bloomberg: “I really don’t see us going forward with a futures contract in the very near future.”